T4GLTD/IIoT/HOL/IOTHubPiHackathon/3b/index.md

 4. In the new opened VS Code project window, press "F1" to open the command palette, type and select *Azure IoT Device Workbench: Provision Azure Services....* Follow the step by step guide to finish provisioning your Azure IoT Hub and creating the IoT Hub device.
   * Note: You may want to prefix your Azure objects with something unique like your initials and HoL (e.g. AAAHoL)
   * E.g. your resource group could be AAAHoLrg, Iot Hub could be AAAHoLIoTHub
-  * Choose the region (East US or East US 2 are good options)
+  * Choose the region (East US or East US 2 are good options.
+Remember this and use the same value for other resources)
-  * Choose the F1: Free tier (do we want to recommend basic?)
+  * Choose the S1: Standard tier (you may run into issues with some labs on the Free tier)
   * Wait a few minutes while the IoTHub is created
   * Then follow the additional prompts to create the IoT Hub device